by Dr Clare Macdonald, General Practitioner

 The use of a dummy may interfere with the establishment of breastfeeding and use of a dummy to prolong the interval between feeds can impact on milk supply.
 While parents may choose to use a dummy to soothe their baby with good effect, NHS advice is to aim to stop using a dummy between 6-12 months4.
 Dummy use is not advised until breastfeeding is well established5.
-There is an association with dummy use and a higher rate of otitis media6 and subsequent dental problems7.
+There may be an association with dummy use and a higher rate of otitis media6 and subsequent dental problems7.
 With regard to dummies and sudden infant death risk, the evidence is not conclusive.
 Studies have demonstrated a link between dummy use and reduced sudden infant death but the link is not clearly causal.
 However, babies who use dummies are known to be at increased risk if they are without it, therefore if a baby has become accustomed to using a dummy it should not be stopped suddenly in the first 26 weeks.
-A review of the evidence can be found from the Infant Sleep Information Source here.
+A review of the evidence can be found from the Baby Sleep Info Source here.

 The Period of Purple Crying®: Common Sense and Well tried Soothing Methods US based site developed by a range of experts in the field of child development, using a concept called the Period of PURPLE Crying® to help parents deal with the time in a baby’s life when they cry more than any other time.